June update of team collaboration tool, Webex Teams

-Sit back and enjoy the ride with our Webex Teams June release.
-There is so much happening this month…
+Sit back and enjoy the ride with our Webex Teams June update.
+There is so much happening this month within our team collaboration tool…

 Threading – chat within a chat!